grantseltzer/gbtnet/README.md

-A proof of concept of a concurrent blockchain-esque botnet written in Go using a microservice architecture.
+A proof of concept of a concurrent blockchain-esque botnet written in Go.

 More documentation to come...